github/explore/CONTRIBUTING.md

 ### Update the image

-To update the image, simply replace the image inside the topic or collection's directory.
+To update the image, simply replace the image inside the directory for the topic or collection.

 ### Update text and links